Brooke Danielsson, PhD

 Founder and Director of EPIC

-Founder of EPIC and Ph.D. student in Biomedical Engineering at VCU.
-Brooke’s Ph.D. research focuses on the mechanics of the eukaryotic nucleus.
+Brooke recieved her Ph.D. in Biomedical Engineering from Virginia Commonwealth Univeristy in 2022.
+She is currently a Postdoctoral Scientist at Yale Univeristy School of Medicine in the department of Cell Biology.
 Brooke, a dyslexic herself, started EPIC in 2018 with the goal to bring more dyslexic students into STEM.
 For fun, she enjoys trying new restaurants with her husband and playing with her new baby boy and two puppies!

 Katie Tieu, B.S.